Impact of generalized uncertainty principle on the accretion process within the asymptotically safe ambiance: Polytropic Solution and computation of temperature and the total integrated flux

 We know that $r=r_H \approx \frac{2MG_0}{c^2}$ at the outer event horizon, then the temperature of the accreted matter at event horizon reads

-Hence, for $\gamma=\frac{4}{3}$ which corresponds to $n=3$, the extra integrated flux (\ref{GAMMA}) obtains as
+Hence, for $\gamma=\frac{4}{3}$, which corresponds to $n=3$, the extra integrated flux (\ref{GAMMA}) obtains as

+However to have a precise determination of $T_{pH}$ we have to use the expression $r_H$ from the equation (\ref{RH}) maintaining the condition $M \le \frac{27}{16}\alpha $.
 It depends on $T_{\infty}$ and $\alpha$ which is expected to vanish at $\alpha\rightarrow 0$ and that becomes evident from the expression (\ref{GAMMA}).
-Therefore, the introduction of GUP shows prominent quantum gravity correction in the thermal flux associated with the accretion and it ceases if GUP is replaced by standard uncertainty relation.
-In our investigation, we did not include the effect of back-reaction of the accreting fluid on the spacetime geometry.
+Therefore, the introduction of GUP shows prominent quantum gravity correction in the thermal flux associated with the accretion and it ceases if GUP is replaced by the usual Heisenberg uncertainty relation.
+In our investigation, we did not include the effect of back-reaction of the accreting fluid on the spacetime geometry